madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 ## Implementation

-**To manage complexity and gather early feedback, we broke this phase into smaller, shippable slices:**
+To manage complexity and gather early feedback, we broke this phase into smaller, shippable slices.
 * The first release included the updated dashboard view, the new lab report view organized by date, and the trend view in table format only.
 * The next slice layered in the data visualization – giving each lab type its own graph along with time frame navigation controls.
 * The final slice focused on adding patient education content to the trend view, helping patients understand the “why” behind each test and result.